Odigba

 Odigba, also known as Edigba and Ejigba, (Yoruba: Òdìgbà, Èdìgbà, Èjìgbà) is the name for a bound collection of cylindrical beaded strings, collars, necklaces or rope accessories in the Yoruba culture.
 The word anatomy of the term comes from the article pieces: -Odi/Edi; (The bound or tied), and -Igba; (Collar or cord), while that of its alternative term Ejigba comes from; -Eji; (Double), and -Igba; (Collar or cord).

-The bust of an Ife Oba (Ooni, also known as Owoni) with a royal Odigba collar around his neck.

 Ifa necklace strings (Odigba Ileke Ifa) with two beaded bags, 1900s, Guinea Coast, Nigeria, Yoruba people, cloth, glass beads, wood.

 Description

 An Odigba is not a single string of beads, but the collection of individual necklaces bound and held together into a larger piece of collar.
 It might also come made with a long hanging pouch, bag or bags also made from beads or beautifully embroidered leather which would hang as a sash or baldric belt across one or both (opposite) sides of the torso/hip of the wearer to form a double cross strap.
 When the Odigba is used in this fashion on a single shoulder across the torso, it is called Ogbara.
 However, when it is sashed across both shouders, it is called Ejigbara (lit: Double strap body holder/retainer).